doughphunghus/7D2D-EntityRandomizer/README.md

 The randomizer script that generates the modlet *is still very experimental* BUT modlets generated from it are being put here for use/comments to help polish the script for release.

+# I highly recommend using one of the pre-generated modlets below before attempting to use the script!
+# WARNING: You can trash your OS if you are not familiar with properly installing perl (some OS's have a built in perl it can mess with)
-I highly recommend using out a pre-generated modlet before attempting to use the script unless you are very familiar with installing perl, possibly installing build tools ( compiler, etc, maybe needed to install perl depending on your OS), intalling the script dependencies, virtualizing perl environment ( probably desired), and the 7D2D entity XML.
+unless you are very familiar with installing perl, possibly installing build tools ( compiler, etc, maybe needed to install perl depending on your OS), intalling the script dependencies, virtualizing perl environment ( probably desired), and the 7D2D entity XML.

 Documentation for how to install perl + dependencies on Mac, Windows, and Unix: TBD Documentation for how to setup the config file/run the script: TBD